American Rescue Plan - Local Funding

 What are the top funding priorities for your community?
 This is a one-time infusion of funds so consider how your community can use these funds to provide emergency relief to struggling residents and/or launch new programs that will transform communities.

 In 2020, rural advocates from across the country united around common values and shared challenges to produce The Rural Policy Action Report.
 The report outlines the most significant and urgent challenges facing rural people today along with specific policy solutions.
 There are many overlaps between the eligible uses for the ARP Direct Assistance Funds and the Rural Policy Action Report.
 You can use the report as a starting point to identify potential projects.

-Park County, Montana is using ARP funds to partner with Yellowstone Bend Citizens Council to launch a new solar project.
+Park County, Montana is using ARP funds to partner with Yellowstone Bend Citizens Council to launch new solar project solar.

 Direct Assistance Eligible Uses

 Municipalities can claim up to $10 million as revenue loss and use those funds with no restrictions.
 For remaining funds, the following are the eligible uses for ARP assistance to local municipalities.

 - Support public health expenditures, by, for example, funding COVID-19 mitigation efforts, medical expenses, behavioral healthcare, and certain public health and safety staff